mchidk/BinaryRage/readme.md

 All writes are performed asynchronously.

 ## Why are you compressing the objects before written to disk?
 The less I/O - the better.
-A compressed object is done less I/O because of less bytes written to disk.
+A compressed object is doing less I/O because of fewer bytes written to disk - simple as that.

 ## Why do I have to provide a path when I save an object?
 I have decided that I want to provide sharding directly from the start.
 You can easily wrap the insert and get methods and "hardcode" the location if you want.